 This is a great source of protein, zinc, and the Vitamin B group, but venison has also large amounts of purine.
 It should definitely be avoided when suffering from gout.

 Drinking coffee is one of the most problematic dietary issues when it comes to gout.
-Most consider coffee something that should be excluded from the daily menu of anyone suffering from gout, as it is rich in purines.
+Most consider single origin coffee something that should be excluded from the daily menu of anyone suffering from gout, as it is rich in purines.
 At the same time, however, it turns out that coffee can also lower uric acid levels in the blood by catalysing various metabolic changes in the body.
 If you suffer from gout, the decision whether or not to drink coffee should take into account your individual condition and needs of your body, the stage of the disease, medical opinion, etc.

 We all love a bowl full of hearty bone broth, but if you want to avoid purines you should limit the amount of bone extracts in our diet.